 We are looking for more contributors to write for ElearningWorld.org.
 Do you have experience or interest in a specialist area?

-Mobile learning, Gamification, Assessment, Instructional design, SCORM, Storytelling, web-conferencing, …other ???
+Mobile learning, Gamification, Assessment, Instructional design, SCORM, Storytelling, web-conferencing, …something else?
 Email stuart[AT]hrdnz.com to discuss how you can become a featured writer 🙂

 The current staff writers and consultants at ElearningWorld.org are: